NailKalimov/Java-RDL-Homeworks/multithreading/README.md

 In case of attempt to get more money than available the program should print the error and shut down.

-A Bank User class description:
+A BankAndUser.Bank User class description:
-The Bank User runs in separate thread and tries to take transfer money periodically while it is possible.
+The BankAndUser.Bank User runs in separate thread and tries to take transfer money periodically while it is possible.
 The withdraw money from the account:
-- the BankUser calls the hasEnoughMoney() method;
+- the BankAndUser.BankUser calls the hasEnoughMoney() method;
-- the BankUser calls transferMoney() method in case if hasEnoughMoney() returned True.
+- the BankAndUser.BankUser calls transferMoney() method in case if hasEnoughMoney() returned True.

-To run several BankUser objects with same Bank object.
+To run several BankAndUser.BankUser objects with same BankAndUser.Bank object.
 To analyze the reason of getting exception.

 Solve the issue using: